synthtex/ecoNET-300-Home-Assistant-Integration/README.md

 Integration tested with ecoMAX controller ecoMAX810P-L TOUCH manufactured by [Plum Sp. z o.o.](https://www.plum.pl/)

+Integration also reformatted and tested with PellasX sControl MK1(not TUCH!) controller manufactured by [Plum Sp. z o.o.](https://www.plum.pl/)

 **Bear in mind that the project is in a very early, pre-alpha phase.**

 ## versions
 * v0.3.3 - version is stable.
 Most of the work was done by @pblxpt, for which we're very thankful as the community.
-* v1.0.0_beta - is a new dev integration version that fetches more data from API, I don't know yet if it will be better or worse :).
-It's my first work.

-## :arrow_up: Migration to version 2 (v1.0.0_beta)
-❗ This is a "version reset" release ❗ Migrations are not supported from previous versions!
-Please remove the integration and start anew with this version.
+* v0.3.4 - is a new dev version based on an earlier project v0.3.3.
+It fetched more data from the API.
+The SControl MK1 controller (non-touch version) does not have remote menu data in the API.
+Therefore, the code was rewritten according to the new data parameters.
+The standard regParams and sysParams remained.
+Data for the system control editParams was added.

 ## Example